-Even before formally learning the steps that make up the formal scientific method, unwittingly you would ask yourself questions and work through them in scientific ways.
-The scientific method is part of what makes us human.
+Even before formally learning the scientific method, unwittingly you would ask yourself questions and work through them in scientific ways.
+The scientific method or inquiry is part of what makes us human.
 It is the most precise way that we search for meaning in the physical world.
 We make observations, form a hypothesis and test it to better understand the world around us.
 The beauty of the scientific process is that it provides everyone access to the natural world - and its willingness to reveal its secrets - to anyone willing to ask the right questions, test the proper conditions, and challenge preconceived notions or unanswered questions.